-No. 1 Nebraska remained undefeated, clinched the Big Eight title outright and earned a berth into the FedEx Orange Bowl to play for a national championship against Miami with a 13-3 victory over the unranked Sooners.
+No. 1 Nebraska remained undefeated, clinched the Big Eight title outright and earned an Orange Bowl berth to play for a national championship against Miami with a 13-3 win over the Sooners.

-Nebraska held Oklahoma to 179 total yards, including just 47 in the second half and minus-five yards in the fourth quarter.
+Nebraska held OU to 179 total yards, including just 47 after halftime and minus-5 yards in the fourth quarter.

 The Huskers struggled to get their offense moving in the first half but took a 3-0 lead when Darin Erstad hit a 46-yard field goal early in the second quarter.

-Oklahoma tied the score with 2:19 remaining in the half when Scott Blanton hit on a 25-yard field goal.
-An earlier attempt by Blanton was blocked by Barron Miles, who extended his school season record for blocked kicks to four.
+Oklahoma tied it up with 2:19 left in the half when Scott Blanton hit a 25-yard field goal.
+An earlier try by Blanton was blocked by Barron Miles, his fourth blocked kick of the season.

-Miles also had three pass breakups to extend his school season record to 13 and tie the career record at 19 breakups.
+Miles also had three pass breakups to tie the career school record of 19.

 Nebraska’s offense, meanwhile, picked up 239 of its 302 total yards in the second half.

-Senior wingback Abdul Muhammad was quarterback Brook Berringer’s favorite target as he caught five passes for 98 yards.
-His 44-yard catch to begin the fourth quarter on third-and-10 was a career-long reception that brought the Huskers to the OU 13-yard line.
+Wingback Abdul Muhammad was quarterback Brook Berringer’s favorite target as he caught five passes for 98 yards.
+His 44-yard catch to begin the fourth quarter on third-and-10 brought the Huskers to the OU 13.
 Berringer scored three plays later.